yc2367/BBS-MICRO/README.md

 `bin_int_convert.py` contains functions for integer-binary conversion.

 `bit_flip.py` contains functions for the Bit Flip algorithm.
-All functions support convolution (conv) and fully-connected (fc) layers.

 `binary_pruning.py` contains functions for the Binary Pruning algorithm.

-All functions support convolution (conv) and fully-connected (fc) layers.
+All functions of Bit Flip and Binary Pruning support convolution (conv) and fully-connected (fc) layers.

 ## Citation